-There’s no question that bad credit can be a big problem when buying a house, given the amount of money involved and the extra cash needed to buy a house with bad credit.
+Bad credit can be a big problem when buying a house, given the amount of money involved and the extra cash needed to buy a home with bad credit.

-According to data from Lending Tree, a bad credit score can eat away at your financial assets, to the tune of over $45,000 over the course of a lifetime.
+According to data from Lending Tree, a bad credit score can eat away at your financial assets to over $45,000 throughout a lifetime.

-Unfortunately for Americans with bad credit, life’s largest purchases – such as a home, an auto, or college – require stellar credit, not only to qualify for loan financing but to get the lowest interest rates possible to save money on loan.
+Unfortunately for Americans with bad credit, life’s largest purchases – such as a home, an auto, or college – require stellar credit to qualify for loan financing and get the lowest interest rates possible to save money on a loan.

 Having bad credit makes that task much more difficult.
 But with a double dose of discipline and ingenuity, you can still buy a house with bad credit and work on building up your credit score from there.